 a stomach disorder causing delayed emptying; or

 if you are unable to completely empty your bladder.

 Gelnique is not approved for use by anyone younger than 18 years old.

 To make sure Gelnique is safe for you, tell your doctor if you have:

 trouble emptying your bladder (or you have a weak stream of urine);

 an intestinal disorder, such as ulcerative colitis;

 Tell your doctor if you are pregnant or breastfeeding.

 How should I use Gelnique?

 Use Gelnique exactly as prescribed by your doctor.
-Follow all directions on your prescription label.
-Do not use this medicine in larger or smaller amounts or for longer than recommended.
+Follow the directions on your prescription label and read all medication guides or instruction sheets.